 I’m not one to read books with romance in the main plot, but this book has other major issues throughout the book too.
 Her whole family is pushing her toward a law degree, but she’d rather watch TV.
 She even has a huge fight with her best friend since grade school, and they’re not talking anymore.

-I had some moments were I skimmed though because they were a tad too cringey for me.
+I had some moments where I skimmed though, because they were a tad too cringey for me.
 I’m not a big fan of romance, so that could just be me.
 I had one spot that did seem inconsistent and weird.
 I read it a few times and didn’t get it.
 (I won’t say it to spoil anything.)

 But overall, it’s a good quick read.
 I finished it in a few days.
 It has a lot of good messages and shows asexual struggles well.
 It’s a good book on LGBTA+ hardships.
 I’d highly recommend it.